Home / Chronology

 1997: publishes Quarantine, a novel.
 Quarantine is shortlisted for the Booker Prize and The Writers’ Guild Best Fiction Book, and wins the Whitbread Novel of the Year Award.

-member of the Management Committee of the Society of Authors.
-Along with other
+Elected member of the Management Committee of the Society of Authors.
+Along

-writers and artists, writes an open letter condemning ‘crude police censorship’
+with other writers and artists, writes an open letter condemning ‘crude police

-in the case of the seizure of a book by Robert Mapplethorpe from the library of
+censorship’ in the case of the seizure of a book by Robert Mapplethorpe from

 1999: publishes Being Dead, a novel.
 Being Dead is shortlisted for the Whitbread Novel of the Year Award and the Booker Prize.
 Elected as Fellow of The Royal Society of Literature.
 Quarantine shortlisted for the International IMPAC Dublin Literary Award.